-The inspiration for this project came from women in leadership positions in various fields who saw the importance of (re)connection for success.
-Heritage uses (re)connection as it launch pad because women often fall into one of two categories: they have strong ties to their countries of heritage but need to connect and explore to a different aspect of the country or they have lost knowledge of their heritage country completely.
-Thus, they need to connect or reconnect.
-We know that you can’t spend years theorizing about change – you have to go out, take educated risks and make it happen.
+The inspiration for this project came from women in leadership positions in various fields who saw the importance of recognizing the value of their cultural identity and connection with other women to enhance success.
+Heritage uses (re)connection as its focus because women tend to be the keepers of cultural knowledge and currently many who have strong ties to their countries of heritage need to further connect and explore, or many have lost their heritage knowledge completely and wish to regain it.
+Heritage encourages you to stop theorizing about who you are and instead inspires you to go out and discover it.

 To guide women through the journey of (re)connection.
 It will provide resources and global connections that can help in acquiring and administering the tools needed to lead in any profession using ancestral heritage as an asset.

 Your Journey with Heritage

 A one week international experience comprised of sessions, workshops, and hands on cultural activities that provide an introduction to matters that currently impact women of the host country.
 The program also provides a space to begin the research and reflection of your cultural origin.